1technophile/OpenMQTTGateway/docs/integrate/openhab3.md

-# Integrate OPENHAB3
+# Integrate OPENHAB 3/4

-This tutorial will show how to integrate the BLE gateway to OpenHAB3 leveraging the auto discovery functionality.
+This tutorial will show how to integrate the BLE gateway to OpenHAB 3 or 4 leveraging the auto discovery functionality.
-After this tutorial, you should see your Bluetooth Low Energy devices in OpenHAB3 without any file based manual configuration.
+After this tutorial, you should see your Bluetooth Low Energy devices in OpenHAB without any file based manual configuration.

 ## Prerequisites
 * OpenHAB 3.3 or higher